Table of Contents

 - Osmoregulation is the process of maintaining homeostasis of the body.

 - It facilitates diffusion of solutes and water across the semi-permeable membrane thereby maintaining osmotic balance.

 - The kidney regulates the osmotic pressure of blood through filtration and purification by a process known as osmoregulation.

 Also Read: Osmoregulation

-To know more about urine formation, mechanism of urine formation and how kidneys help in osmoregulation, keep visiting BYJU’S website or download BYJU’S app for further reference.
+To know more about urine formation, mechanism of urine formation and how kidneys help in osmoregulation, keep visiting BYJU’S website or download the BYJU’S app for further reference.